Thomas Nevin’s glass plates of prisoners 1870s

 The carte-de-visite

-The final print produced by Thomas Nevin from his negative for prison and central police registry records was in the format of a carte-de-visite in an oval mount, typical of his commercial studio practice of the 1870s.
-This cdv duplicate of Killeen is held at the National Library of Australia.
-It was donated from government estrays as part of the Gunson collection in 1964, already bearing the number "221".
-Another carte-de-visite of the one and only photograph taken by Thomas Nevin in 1875 of Peter Killeen is numbered "180" and held at the QVMAG, acquired through Beattie's estate on his death in 1930.
-More mugshots of Killeen may appear with further delving into private collections and public archives because of his many convictions
+The final print produced by Thomas J. Nevin from his negative for prison and central police registry records was in the format of a carte-de-visite in an oval mount, typical of his commercial studio portraiture of the 1870s.
+This copy of Killeen's cdv is held at the National Library of Australia.
+It was donated from government estrays as part of the Gunson collection in 1964, already bearing the number "221" on the front under the image.
+It was originally held at the QVMAG, together with another copy inscribed on the front under the image with the lower number "180".
+The NLA copy was printed later than the QVMAG copy when further copies were needed for additional rap sheets as Killeen's criminal convictions increased, but both were printed from the one and only photograph taken by Thomas Nevin in 1875 of Peter Killeen.
+Both were originally held at the QVMAG, acquired through Beattie's estate on his death in 1930.

 Part of collection: Convict portraits, Port Arthur, 1874.